Creating Art in and with Nature.

 ABOUT

-Philipp Frank is a German light and land artist whose immersive works illuminate the hidden energies of nature.
-Blending visual poetry, environmental awareness, and a deep connection to landscapes, he creates site-specific light installations that transform rocks, trees, ice, and natural forms into luminous portals of presence.
-His work reveals subtle frequencies, vibrational fields, and unseen realms, inviting viewers into moments where perception expands and the natural world becomes a living canvas.
+Philipp Frank is a German light and land artist whose immersive works illuminate the subtle energies of nature.
+Rooted in a deep connection to landscapes, his site-specific light installations transform rocks, trees, ice and natural forms into luminous portals of presence.
+Through light, movement and atmosphere, his work invites moments of expanded perception, allowing the natural world to be sensed as a living field.

 VITA